picusin/pisa-2012/README.md

 - Student's parents' level of education.
 - Access to internet at school and at home.

-In addition to these independent variables I kept the results for the three main disciplines, mathematics, reading and science.
+In addition to these independent variables I keep the results for the three main disciplines: mathematics, reading and science.

 ## Summary of Findings

 The exploratory analysis provided the following findings:

-1. The 3 score variables follow a clear normal distribution, with a range between 200 and 800 points each.
+1. The 3 score variables follow a clear normal distribution, ranging from 200 to 800 points each.
 2. Not all countries are equally represented in the survey.
 While many of the 65 countries in the dataset have a similar number of entries (between 0.9 and 1.5% of the survey population each), about 15 of them go significantly above or below these values.
 3. The 3 score variables show a linear correlation.
-This correlation is slightly weaker between math and reading scores.
+This correlation is slightly weaker between math and reading scores adn stronger between math and science scores.
-4. No clear relationship was found between student's gender and their scores, with the exception of reading, where female students seemed to perform better than male students.
+4. No clear relationship is found between student's gender and their scores, with the exception of reading, where female students seem to perform better than male students.
-5. Students from OECD countries presented better results in the exams.
+5. Students from OECD countries present better results in the exams.
-6. Students' whose parents had a higher level of education also obtained better scores.
+6. Students' whose parents have a higher level of education also obtain better scores.
 7. The use of internet at school doesn't seem to provide better test results.
-On the contrary, in non-OECD countries, students who claimed to use internet at school showed slightly lower performance in all 3 disciplines.
+On the contrary, in non-OECD countries, students who claim to use internet at school show slightly lower performance in all 3 disciplines.

 ## Key Insights for Presentation

-For this presentation, I will first show the correlation between the scores obtained by students in each of the 3 disciplines.
-We'll see this through a series of 3 scatterplots comparing each discipline to the other two.
+In the presentation, I first show the correlation between the scores obtained by students in each of the 3 disciplines.
+We see this through a series of scatterplots comparing each discipline to the other two.

-Afterwards, I'll focus on the relationship between each of the 4 background independent variables with the scores, using the violin and box plots obtained in the exploratory visualization.
+Afterwards, I focus on the relationship between each of the 4 background independent variables with the scores, using the violin and box plots obtained in the exploratory visualization.
 No modification is done to any of the plots.